Chart Color Schemes

 Wolli Creek is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wolli Creek has a population where 72.2% speak languages other than English at home, and 75.5% were born overseas.
-Christianity is the predominant religion with 28.1%.
-Buddhism is notably higher at 11.0%, compared to Greater Sydney's average of 4.5%.
+Wolli Creek, as per the 2016 Census, has a population where 72.2% speak languages other than English at home and 75.5% were born overseas.
+Christianity is the predominant religion, accounting for 28.1%.
+Buddhism's representation at 11.0%, however, is significantly higher than Greater Sydney's average of 4.1%.

 Frequently Asked Questions - Diversity